 Award amounts are divided equally over all semesters based upon program

-Scholarship Retention Data for 2011 Entering Class
+Scholarship Retention Data for 2011 and 2012 Entering Classes

 Per ABA Standard 509, law schools are asked to post data on their web sites regarding conditional scholarship retention.
 Standard 509 defines a "conditional scholarship" as "any financial aid award, the retention of which is dependent upon the student maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in academic good standing."
 Some Vermont Law School scholarship awards fit this definition, and admitted students are informed of the grade point average criteria for their scholarship in their scholarship awards letter.
 The data regarding our students' retention of conditional scholarships is noted below.
-As indicated, for the fall 2011 entering class, 49 students entered with conditional scholarships, and no student had their scholarship reduced or eliminated for their second year based on their academic performance.
+As indicated, for the fall 2012 entering class, 109 students entered with conditional scholarships, and 1 student had their scholarship reduced or eliminated for their second year based on their academic performance.
 If you have questions about the law school's scholarship awards, please feel free to contact the Admissions Office.

 These scholarship funds come to us from the generous contributions of the VLS alumni, family and friends, and many others.
 Awards from these funds are determined by the scholarship committee at the time of acceptance to VLS.
 Scholarships restricted for second or third year law students are awarded by the scholarship committee in conjunction with the Associate Dean of Student Affairs.
 Due to the fluxuation of these funds, some awards may not be given every year; VLS will make a determination, based on an annual review of the portfolio.